 - Damages to other aspects of the site

-While these charges are often billed to the subcontractor, general contractors run the risk of swallowing the costs when an unscrupulous subcontractor refuses to make up for their mistakes.
+While these charges are often billed to the subcontractor, general contractors may have to absorb the costs if a subcontractor refuses to make up for their mistakes.
 Even when these subcontractors eventually agree to remit payment for back charges, general contractors often lose out by way of labor hours spent reaching payment agreements.